The twistor space of ${\mathbb{R}}^{4n}$ and Berezin-Toeplitz operators: Asymptotic estimates

 We recall that for a bounded selfadjoint operator $A$ on a Hilbert space $H$ we have $||A||=\underset{||x||=1}{\sup}|\langle Ax,x\rangle |$.
 This equality also holds if $A$ is bounded and $iA$ is selfadjoint.
 Then, for an arbitrary bounded operator $B$ on $H$ we write $B=\frac{1}{2}(B+B^*+B-B^*)$ and conclude that $||B||\le 2\underset{||x||=1}{\sup}|\langle Bx,x\rangle |$.

 This proves the first statement of the theorem.
 The second statement follows from (\ref{toeq}). $\Box$

-Now, let us make some comments. \begin{remark} In the proof, it was only used that ${\mathbf{v}}$, ${\bm{\xi}}$, $\zeta$ are complex coordinates on $\Tw(\R^{4n})$ with one fiber removed.
+\begin{remark} The proof is a modification of the proof of Theorem 2 in \cite{coburn:92}.
+This way of obtaining asymptotics for Toeplitz operators is quite common: write an inner product as an integral, break the symbol into a Taylor polynomial and remainder, estimate the two parts separately. \end{remark} \begin{remark} In the proof, it was only used that ${\mathbf{v}}$, ${\bm{\xi}}$, $\zeta$ are complex coordinates on $\Tw(\R^{4n})$ with one fiber removed.
 We did not utilize the explicit formulas (\ref{complexcoord1}) or (\ref{complexcoord2}). \end{remark} \begin{remark} In the assumptions of the theorem, $f$ and $g$ are the functions obtained from $f_{\R^{4n}}$ and $g_{\R^{4n}}$, smooth compactly supported functions on $\R^{4n}$.
 In fact, for the proof it was only needed that $f_{\R^{4n}}\in C_c^{l}(\R^{4n})$ (the set of $l$ times continuously differentiable complex-valued functions on $\R^{4n}$ with compact support), and $g_{\R^{4n}}\in BC^{l}(\R^{4n})$ (the set of bounded continuous complex-valued functions on $\R^{4n}$ with all derivatives up to order $l$ bounded and continuous), with a sufficiently large value of $l$. \end{remark}

-Finally, let us discuss what it is possible to extract directly from \cite{coburn:92} and how our theorem relates to that.
+Finally, let us discuss what is possible to extract directly from Theorem 2 \cite{coburn:92} and how our theorem relates to that.

 Recall that a fiber of $\pi$ is $\R^{4n}$ with the complex structure $aI+bJ+cK$.
 In our considerations, $P=(a,b,c)$ is an arbitrary point in ${\mathbb{S}}^2-\{ (a_0,b_0,c_0)\}$, where $(a_0,b_0,c_0)$ is a fixed point in the sphere.
 There is a Berezin-Toeplitz quantization on each of these $(\R^{4n},aI+bJ+cK)$.
 Let us explain this in some detail.